wildoracle/beepy/README.md

 You should now see `beepberry-keyboard-driver` and `sharp-drm-driver` when you type `ls`

 ----------------------------------------------------------------
+<h1>These remaining steps are to troubleshoot and fix common problems</h1>
 <h2>Steps to copy keymap to shared location:</h2>

 ```